usc-isi-i2/kgtk/docs/import/import_ntriples.md

                         Allow literals to include exposed langString datatype IRIs (which is forbidden by the spec, but occurs anyway). (default=False).
+  --lang-string-tag LANG_STRING_TAG
+                        The tag to use with exposed langString instances. `` or `-` mean to use a string, otherwise use a lanuage- qualified string. (default=-).
   --local-namespace-prefix LOCAL_NAMESPACE_PREFIX
                         The namespace prefix for blank nodes. (default=X).
   --local-namespace-use-uuid [LOCAL_NAMESPACE_USE_UUID]